Creative Bracket

 Understanding Reflection and Annotations in Dart

-In this video, we will explore the topic of Reflection and how that can be used to write cleaner software.
+In this tutorial we will explore the topic of Reflection and how that can be used to write cleaner software.
 Reflection allows us to examine and modify the structure and behaviour of a program at runtime.
 We will be working with the dart:mirrors library which contains helper classes and functions for achieving this.
 We will end by looking at a common use case with Annotations.

 Basic example with Reflection